 Occasionally, it may be necessary to remove trees or brush.
 During routine inspections, PUD certified arborists look for trees that pose a threat to PUD facilities.
 If you are concerned about a tree on your property, or are interested in possible removal of a tree near power lines, please contact the PUD.

 Plant the right tree in the right place

 Selecting a tree for planting is not a decision to be taken lightly, and is especially important around utilities.
 A tree requires space to grow both above and below ground.
-The mature height and spread of the tree should remain 10 feet from power lines.
-Use this Tree Replacement List to find trees that are low growing and can be planted near power lines.
+Use this Tree Planting Guide to find trees that are low growing and can be planted near power lines.

 Properly placed trees help conserve energy by providing shade in hot summer sun and wind breaks in the winter.
 Trees also clean the air we breathe by the absorption of carbon dioxide through the process of photosynthesis carbon fixation.

 Call the Dig Council at (800) 424-5555 before you plant.
 Trees should be planted at least 6 feet to the side of underground power lines and equipment.